🗝️ Justice System

 • Most important is that the Legal Principle is adopted in people’s hearts and minds.

-• We need a justice system that is compatible with the Legal Principl to secure justice and just compensation for victims of aggressors.
+• We need a justice system that is compatible with the Legal Principle to secure justice and just compensation for victims of aggressors.

 • If all laws are in harmony with the Legal Principle and all disputes are handled in jurisdictions (by court(s) or without going to court) that operate according to well-established due process concepts, it does not matter exactly who is making or enforcing the laws, whether it be a locally elected sheriff, national police, military or even a global or even an foreign police force.